 The sound was so disruptive that Church had to take a leave of absence from the software company he owns in St. Louis, Mo.
 "I just could not sit through business meetings," he says.
 "I couldn't carry out my responsibilities.
 I couldn't think clearly."

 A Problem In The Brain?

-Jay Piccirillo is a professor of otolaryngology at Washington University in St. Louis.
-He's trying to reset those brain connections by holding an electromagnet to people's heads.
+Jay Piccirillo, a professor of otolaryngology at Washington University in St. Louis, is trying to reset those brain connections by holding an electromagnet to people's heads.

 "We think that perhaps that electrical stimulation just clears away that pathological, or that faulty, connection," Piccirillo says, "with the hope that the reconnections are more normal and more healthy."